Tim Murdoch

 2009

-See Wall, Fort Point Gallery, Boston, MA
+See Wall, Solo Show, Fort Point Gallery, Boston, MA.

-Fort Point of View, 119 Gallery, Lowell, MA.
+Fort Point of View, 119Gallery, Lowell, MA.

 2008

-Reused Repurposed Reinvented, BHCC Art Gallery, 250 New Rutherford Ave.
+Reused, Repurposed, Reinvented, BHCC Art Gallery, 250 New Rutherford Ave.
 Boston, MA.

-Collision 1101: Superartificial, Axiom Center for New and Experimental Art, Jamaica Plain, MA.
+Collision 1101: Super artificial, Axiom Center for New and Experimental Art, Jamaica Plain, MA.

-Smaller is Better, Schiltkamp Gallery, Worcester, MA.
+Smaller is Better, Schiltkamp Gallery, Clark University, Worcester, MA.

 2007